-WOMIN 5303 Women's Evangelism & Discipleship Practicum (Identical to SPFRM 5023)
+WOMIN 5303 Women's Evangelism & Discipleship Practicum

 Practical training in discipleship which emphasizes a daily walk with the Lord including Bible study, prayer, fellowship, ministry, witness and other Christian disciplines.
 Time will be spent in research, observation, implementation, and evaluation of various discipleship ministries.